 See an example: The SampleComponents catalog, included with Designer, contains reports that have examples of how you could use each component type in a report.
 For the DBField component example, open

-You can insert DBFields in the report areas listed in Component Placement.
+You can insert DBFields in the report areas listed in Component Placement in Different Report Type.

 For a business view-based report

 In the Data panel, select the group or detail object and drag it to the destination.

 You can insert a DBField into a query-based report using either of the following two methods: